Davenport (federal electoral district): Red-orange rivalry

-In 2011, Andrew Cash of the New Democratic Party won the seat, becoming the first non-Liberal in 49 years to represent the riding.
-In 2015, Cash was defeated by Liberal candidate Julie Dzerowicz, who became the first female Member of Parliament for Davenport.
-Dzerowicz ran for re-election in 2019 and won, again defeating Andrew Cash.
+In 2011, Andrew Cash of the New Democratic Party won the seat by securing a 20-pt swing against Silva, becoming the first non-Liberal in 49 years to represent the riding.
+He however only served one term, and was defeated in 2015 by Liberal candidate Julie Dzerowicz with a tight 3-pt margin.
+Dzerowicz, a long time political advisor, became the first female Member of Parliament for Davenport.
+Dzerowicz and Cash entered a rematch in 2019, with Dzerowicz scraping a 3-pt victory over Cash again.